Raytsang123/CLIBE/README.md

-# CLIBE
-Code Repository of the NDSS 2025 Paper "CLIBE: Detecting Dynamic Backdoors in Transformer-based NLP Models".
+# CLIBE: Detecing Dynamic Backdoors in Transformer-based NLP Models (NDSS 2025)

 The codes will be coming soon!